spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

    "huhguhhhhh i want a webvseti athat makesm ame a  billllinoin doolars please" into claude code, and hit enter until you have 10 gazillion ARR?

-3. it is __especially__ most unclear what speicifc problems or programming tasks an llm agent can help you with. prototyping? writing tests? making things pass tests? async programming? fixing python environment issues?
+3. it is __especially__ most unclear what specific problems or programming tasks an llm agent can help you with. prototyping? writing tests? making things pass tests? async programming? fixing python environment issues?